-When I called my mom, thinking my little one had passed away, I told her I felt like I had done something wrong to cause it.
+When I called my mom both thinking I had miscarried Zelie, and then again when I had actually lost Andrew, I told her I felt like I had done something wrong to cause it.
 She reassured me that it was normal to feel that way, but that I hadn’t, and had no shame to feel.

 She is right.